junichi11/netbeans-wordpress-plugin/README.md

 This plugin uses [Automattic/_s · GitHub](https://github.com/automattic/_s).

 **Please notice that license of created theme is GPLv2**

+### Hyperlink Navigate
+This feature is available the followings:
+- add_filter, remove_filter
+- add_acttion, remove_action

+Hold down Ctrl key on first or second parameter.
+If text color is changed to blue, Click there.
+Then caret position go to function. (first parameter is available when there are the same function names as parameter name : in this case, caret doesn't necessarily go to right position)

 ## License
 [Common Development and Distribution License (CDDL) v1.0 and GNU General Public License (GPL) v2](http://netbeans.org/cddl-gplv2.html)